RobIsaTeam/courses/_posts/2016-02-10-7-threejs-it-s-all-about-perspective.markdown

 {%highlight javascript%}
 PerspectiveCamera( fov, aspect, near, far )
 {%endhighlight%}

+`fov` is vertical field of view.
+If it's bigger, it's like a wide-angle / fishbowl lens.
+If it's smaller, the less you notice that there is a perspective at all and things seem to have less depth.
-`fov` is the view angle, `aspect` the aspect ratio, and `near` and `far` set the range of things you can see in the scene.
+`aspect` is the aspect ratio of the screen.
+`near` and `far` set the distance at which things get cut off. `far` can be huge, `near` can be tiny unless you want them to be something else for artistic reasons.

 This image might help to get a better understanding about what's going on [1]:
 ![https://www3.ntu.edu.sg/home/ehchua/programming/opengl/CG_BasicsTheory.html](https://www3.ntu.edu.sg/home/ehchua/programming/opengl/images/Graphics3D_CameraPerspective.png "camera setup")

 ___